BISC’s Declaration of Equity and Accountability

 2. Define your decision-making process: Allow participants to give more than “yes” or “no” choices.
 Clarify what types of decisions need to be made and by whom.

-4. Create shared definitions: Agree on definitions to important concepts like equity, racism, and power.
+4. Create shared definitions: Agree on definitions of important concepts like equity, racism, and power.
 Understand each other’s perspective on barriers to a more equitable campaign.

 5. Foster shared hopes: Ask what an equitable campaign looks like.
 Define what winning is for your members.